HenrykRichter/A500KB/PCB/README.md

 - Option A) connect by USB to some PC and shorten the pins of the individual keys
 - Option B) add A500 cable to J4 and test with AmigaTestKit or similar

 Please note that diode reworking after the plate was placed and keyswitches were soldered is not a job I'd look forward to.
-Therefore, diode soldering and orientation really should be verified before going further.
+Therefore, diode soldering and orientation should be verified before going further (!)

 For CherryMX based builds, place the PCB mounted stabilizers including their wires in the next step.
 Screw-In type stabilizers should be preferred.
 8U stabilizer wires are not commonly available.
 Hence, it might be necessary to custom-bend the spacebar wire (133.4mm wide, 1.5-1.6mm diameter).